Dreamheart92/travel-journal/README.md

 - #### Journal Management

   - Create, edit, and delete travel journals.

   - View the number of times each journal has been read.

 - #### Comments and Likes

   - Registered users can comment on journals.

   - Like comments to show appreciation.

 - #### User Profile

   - Edit profile information.
   - View and manage published journals.

 - #### Catalogue Page

+   - Search journals by name.
+   - Filter journals by destination.
+   - Sort journals by various criteria (oldest, newest, most viewed, least viewed, most commented, least commented).

 - #### Google Maps Integration: Visualize journal destinations on a map.